ZJUFanLab/scDeepSort/docs/get_started.rst

 Define the Model
 ----------------

-scDeepSort provides unified APIs on
+scDeepSort provides unified APIs on evaluating different datasets with pre-trained models.

-- **internel classification**: train and test on the same tissues and,
-- **externel classification**: train on one tissue and test on the other.

 For the demo on cell type annotating, the corresponding model is ``DeepSortPredictor``: